Allied & Primary Health Services & Programs

 Referral letter to the Geriatrician

-The MAP program is offered in Armidale, Ashford, Emmaville, Guyra, Glen Innes, Inverell, Tenterfield, Uralla and Walcha, and surrounding areas.
+MAP is offered in Armidale, Ashford, Emmaville, Guyra, Glen Innes, Inverell, Tenterfield, Uralla and Walcha, and surrounding areas.

-For further information, please contact Cate Doyle (Healthy Ageing Clinician) at the Armidale office on 02 6771 1146.
+For further information, please contact Memory Assessment Program Coordinator Cate Doyle at our Armidale office on 02 6771 1146.